Chicago nixes school for 3rd day as virus, union debate rage

 People are also reading…

-In a Thursday message to parents, Chicago leaders said classes would be canceled Friday but “in-person learning and activities may be available at a small number of schools” based on how many staff come to schools.
-A small percentage of teachers, along with substitutes, have continued to report to work during what the district has labeled an “illegal work stoppage.”
+In a Thursday message to parents, Chicago leaders said classes would be canceled Friday but “in-person learning and activities may be available at a small number of schools” based on how many employees report to work.
+A small percentage of teachers, along with substitutes, have continued to come to schools during what the district has labeled an “illegal work stoppage.”

 Some schools preemptively alerted parents earlier Thursday that they didn't have enough staff and wouldn't accept students aside from offering meal pickup in the largely low-income and Black and Latino district.
 The district said roughly 10% of about 21,620 teachers came to work Wednesday and by Thursday it was nearly 13%.